|

 Q: What is a boson?

 A: Bosons are particles that transmit the fundamental forces of nature.
-They mediate interactions between quarks and leptons.
+They are involved in interactions between quarks and leptons.

 Q: What is the standard model of particles?

-A: The standard model is a theory that describes the interactions of elementary particles and categorizes them into quarks, leptons, and bosons.
+A: The standard model is a theory that describes the interactions of elementary particles and their classifications into quarks, leptons, and bosons.

 A: There are six types of quarks, often referred to as “flavors”: up, down, charm, strange, top, and bottom.